The story of Abd Al-Rahman ibn ‘Awf R.A

 Abd Al-Rahman ibn ‘Awf R.A started with just 4 Dinars

 The initial capital of Abdul Rahman bin Auf R.A business was 2 or 4 dinars from where his net worth became $605 billion.
 Soon he quickly found that horse-trading had a good scope in the market.
 So he started to trade the horses, he realized that the profit ratio in this business very small due to great and increasing supply and demand.

 He expanded his business soon so he started to sell the saddles also for the horses, which was very much money-making business as compared to sell horses.
 As he bought and traded different commodities, saddles, and horses, due to the volume he turned over, his earnings raised rapidly.

 The brighter future turns into a reality when there are cleanliness and purity in your heart, you are doing your trade with honesty and you know how to measure or scale rightly.

-2-Never wait for the higher profit or never stock things.
-He always tried to avoid storage of goods, he sold goods even if he was offered with one penny of profit.
+The second principle of Abdul Rahman bin Auf R.A business strategy is he always tried to avoid storage of goods, he sold goods even if he was offered with one penny of profit.
 It derived a High level of flow of money, so the main emphasis was on making earnings by increasing profits.

 He always made fair deals